-Events after the reporting date
+Events which occurred after the reporting date

 No important events took place after the end of the year which could have had a significant effect on the Group's financial position, equity or results.
-See point 6 of the Report on Operations for an explanation of events that took place after the end of the year.
+See point 6 of the Report on Operations for an explanation of significant events that have taken place since the close of the year.